AEnguerrand/go-crypto-alert/README.md

 # goCryptoAlert

-Simple Go notifier about the crypto value change Edit
+Simple Go notifier about the crypto value change

 ## Compatibility